 In 2005, she stood as a Parliamentary candidate in Dewsbury.
 In 2007, she was elevated to the House of Lords aged 36, making her the youngest peer in Parliament.
 Later that year she travelled to Sudan and famously helped to secure the release of the British teacher Gillian Gibbons who was on trial for blasphemy.

-In 2010, Sayeeda Warsi was appointed by Prime Minister David Cameron as Minister without Portfolio, becoming the first Muslim to serve as a Cabinet Minister.
+In 2010, Sayeeda Warsi was appointed by Prime Minister David Cameron as Minister without Portfolio, and chairman of the conservative party becoming the first Asian to chair a major British political party.

 Outspoken and challenging on the issues that many people seek to avoid, she has become an interesting and distinct voice on topics previously considered taboo.
 She led the government's campaign to criminalise forced marriage and spoke out on the sexual grooming of children by gangs.

 Her business background and passion for the manufacturing sector in particular have made Sayeeda a champion for British business both at home and abroad.
-She has been a major driver of three start-up companies; one in the service sector and two in manufacturing, all of which have developed into vibrant and successful SMEs.
+She has been a major driver of five start-up companies; two in the service sector and three in manufacturing, all of which have developed into vibrant and successful SMEs.

 She is an International Advisor to Australia Catholic University, a Visiting Professor at St Marys – the oldest Catholic university in the UK, an Advisor to Georgetown University, Washington D.C, and Pro-Vice Chancellor at the University of Bolton.
 She has also been awarded Honorary Doctorates from Aston, Birmingham City, and Bolton universities, as well as from the University of Law.